How to identify and close knowledge gaps in the workplace

 2. Post-training assessments

-Although self-assessments are generally less reliable than objective assessments, they still provide useful data to gauge how well people understand their own knowledge gaps— as well as their confidence in that knowledge.
+Although self-assessments are generally less reliable than objective assessments, they still provide useful data to gauge how well people understand their knowledge gaps and their confidence in that knowledge.
 Provide surveys to inquire about what the participants liked and didn’t like about the learning, what they understood, what they found confusing and what they’d like to learn more about.
-You can use multiple-choice or Likert scale questions, but make sure to include open-ended questions as well so that participants can offer specific, personalized feedback.
+You can use multiple-choice or Likert scale questions, but make sure to include open-ended questions so that participants can offer specific, personalised feedback.

 4. Supervisor in-person assessments

 Don’t rely on digital assessments alone.
 A supervisor should observe learners on the job to better determine how well the information has been understood and applied.
-This is important because ultimately the goal is to inspire the right behavior on the job.
-Knowledge doesn’t always translate to behavior.
+This is important because, ultimately, the goal is to inspire the right behaviour on the job.
+Knowledge doesn’t always translate to behaviour.
 In-person observation allows you to expand your insight and even provide one-on-one coaching if needed.
-Just keep in mind that your physical observations will identify skills gaps more than knowledge gaps.
-But once you identify which skills are lacking, you’ll be in a better place to determine—and inquire about—which knowledge gaps are present.
+Remember that your physical observations will identify skills gaps more than knowledge gaps.
+But once you recognise which skills are lacking, you’ll be in a better place to determine which knowledge gaps are present- and inquire about them.

 How to overcome knowledge gaps

 Once you identify gaps, the next step is to close them.
-In a survey conducted by McKinsey, 43% of respondents identified knowledge gaps as a problem in their organization.
-If you’ve already identified your own organization as being part of this statistic, it’s time to take action.
+In a survey conducted by McKinsey, 43% of respondents identified knowledge gaps as a problem in their organisation.
+If you’ve already identified your own organisation as being part of this statistic, it’s time to take action.

 1. Determine how to close targeted knowledge gaps

-Once you know what the gaps are, the next step is to address them.
+Once you know the gaps, the next step is to address them.
 You’ll need to select the best approach for closing important knowledge gaps based on what works best for the audience.
-For instance, if you are supporting a contact center, you need to apply a strategy that fits into the few minutes people have between calls.
+For instance, if you support a contact centre, you need to apply a strategy that fits into the few minutes people have between calls.
 Therefore, a course or a lengthy reading won’t work.
-Instead, consider quick reinforcement exercises like scenarios that people can complete in a few minutes and require them to apply their knowledge and provide feedback if they make mistakes.
+Instead, consider quick refresher exercises like scenarios that people can complete in a few minutes and require them to apply their knowledge and provide feedback if they make mistakes.